 Washing Machine Hose Selection

-There are two basic types of hoses available - reinforced rubber and stainless-steel reinforced - which can be purchased in home improvement stores or online from amazon.com.
+There are two basic types of washing machine hoses available -- reinforced rubber and stainless-steel reinforced -- which can be purchased in home improvement stores or online.

 Stainless steel braided hose is actually a very flexible plastic hose encased in a flexible mesh of stainless steel wire.
 This type of hose is more durable to physical damage (cutting and twisting) than rubber hoses.
 Many are labeled as burst-proof; however, no hose is completely failure-free.